Using Surface Retarders on Vertical Concrete

 “On-form surface retarders allow contractors to do some nice-looking work,” says J.R.
 Weiss, owner and vice president of Gamka Sales Co.
 Inc., a distributor based in Edison, N.J.
 “I’ve seen it used on bigger jobs like structure walls and panels, as well as smaller jobs such as signage at an entranceway to a business.
 Big or small, an exposed aggregate finish on a vertical surface looks good.”

 What’s more, contractors can get creative with the options available.
-Different kinds of surface retarders can be combined in clever ways, claims Ed Heller, technical director at RussTech Admixtures Inc., in Louisville, Ky., such as on a job that involves vertical and horizontal surfaces.
+You can combine different kinds of surface retarders in clever ways, claims Ed Heller, technical director at RussTech Admixtures Inc., in Louisville, Ky., such as on a job that involves vertical and horizontal surfaces.
 “Suppose you want steps with an exposed aggregate finish on both the horizontal and vertical surfaces.
 We would recommend that you spray the vertical with traditional flatwork retarder and use our moisture activated gel-type form retarder on the vertical surfaces.”

 An abundance of choices